 More radical all-natural flooring, such as tamped earth floors that are sealed with linseed oil are problematic, mostly because the linseed oil never becomes odorless.

 Bamboo is considered natural, but contains a lot of glue and is not suitable for the very sensitive.

 Green builders like composting toilets since they save a lot of water and the composting is inherently greener than rural septic systems or urban treatment plants.
 However, for sensitive people there may be problems with:

-Some models use electrical fans or heating elements, which can cause noise and EMF problems for some people.
+Some models use electrical fans or heating elements, which may cause noise and EMF problems for some people.

 Composting toilets are used by people with environmental sensitivities, but much thought needs to be put into choosing the right model, and the daily cleaning need must be considered.

 Rooftop solar electric systems are universally considered to be green.
 However, the inverter that turns the DC electricity from the solar panels into something that can be sent out on the grid creates high levels of dirty electricity throughout the building.
-This can be a problem to some sensitive people.
+This can be a problem to some sensitive people (EIwellspring, 2019).

 There are healthy inverter-less DC-only solar systems, but they have limitations most people would find unacceptable.

 There are many energy saving devices available that are popular among the “green” building community, but all are problematic for sensitive people because they create dirty electricity or wireless radiation.
-These include:
+(EI Wellspring, 2019a) These include: